EU court: Users must give 'active consent' for cookies | DW | 01.10.2019

 Implicit consent on Facebook and Twitter

-Cookies serve to collect information which websites then use to target ads to individual consumers.
+Cookies serve to collect information that websites then use to target ads to individual consumers.
 Usually, the information is sold to commercial partners of the website.

 The VCBV's legal expert, Heiko Dünkel, said the ruling would help digital privacy.